What Is Dental Insurance and How Does It Work?

 Most dental plans divide coverage into three tiers.
 Understanding each one helps you predict your actual costs before you commit to a plan.

-Covered at ~80%
+Basic Care — Covered at ~80%

+Basic services are covered at roughly 80% after your deductible.
+This includes fillings, simple extractions, periodontal treatment for early gum disease, and emergency exams.
 The 20% you owe on a $200 filling is $40.
 If you need three or four fillings in one year, those co-payments stack up quickly.
 If you are also comparing overall health coverage costs, our health insurance cost guide for Texas gives useful context for budgeting across all your coverage needs.

 What Does Dental Insurance Not Cover?

 Knowing what is excluded matters just as much as knowing what is included.
-Common exclusions across most Texas dental plans:

-Many plans require 3–6 months before basic care is covered, and up to 12 months for major services.
+Waiting periods are another area to watch.
+Many plans require three to six months before basic care is covered, and up to twelve months for major services.
 If you need significant work soon, look for plans with no waiting periods.
 As an independent broker, we can find those options across multiple insurers.
+If unexpected medical costs outside of dental are also a concern, learn how supplemental accident insurance can protect you from debt when large bills arise suddenly.

 Can You Get Dental Insurance Without a Health Plan in Texas?